Special Projects

 Interactive Fantasy

 One of the first journals of games design, and definitely the first to focus on narrative and storytelling in games, Interactive Fantasy was co-created by James Wallis and Andrew Rilstone in 1994, and published by Hogshead Publishing.
+It is still cited as a milestone in the development of analysis and criticism of interactive narrative design.
 Contributors included Greg Costikyan, Allen Varney, Greg Stafford, Jonathan Tweet, Robin D. Laws and Ray Winninger.
-The four issues of Interactive Fantasy will shortly be made available as free digital downloads.
+The four issues of Interactive Fantasy are available as free digital downloads from DriveThruRPG.

 Paige Turner Project